BlockchainCommons/developer-web-site/_pages/sskr.md

 <a href="/crypto-stack/"><img src="https://developer.blockchaincommons.com/assets/images/bc-stack-crypto-sskr.png" style="margin-left: 20px; float: right" width="25%"></a>

 SSKR is Sharded Secret Key Reconstruction.
-It's a way that you can divide ("shard") the master seed underlying a Bitcoin HD wallet into "shares", which a user can then distribute to friends, family, or fiduciaries.
+It's a way that you can divide ("shard") a seed (which is to say a secret, often used as the foundation for Hierarchical Deterministic, "HD", wallet) into
+"shares", which a user can then distribute to friends, family, or fiduciaries.
 If the user ever loses their seed, they can then "reconstruct" it by collecting sufficient of the shares (the